 With a grant from the Nebraska Humanities Council, now Humanities Nebraska, an affiliate of the National Endowment for the Humanities, the Office of the Capitol Commission created an exterior walking tour and brochure.
 The brochure is available in the Capitol tour office or at the information desk on ground floor.
 The line drawings of the sculpture used in the map of the exterior brochure were created by Jan Devriendt and the descriptions of the historical events and their context was authored by Dr. Robert Haller.
-The Exterior Walking Tour has been adapted to a digital format suitable for smart phone and table use.
+The Exterior Walking Tour has been adapted to a digital format suitable for smart phone and tablet use.

 When the citizens of Nebraska, through an act of the Nebraska Legislature, decided to build a third state Capitol, discussion began on what a Capitol is or should be.
 The Nebraska Capitol Commission, and Professional Advisor Thomas Rogers Kimball, FAIA, identified the concept for the new Capitol –